biocatiit/website/content/pages/users_aps_u.rst

 We also expect to run some time-resolved SAXS experiments at the LIXS beamline at NSLS II.

-More details on our specific plans for the dark period:
+More details on our specific plans for the dark period
 ===========================================================

 In March 2022 BioCAT had a virtual town hall to discuss the APS-U and it's